zzysay/KD4NRE/README.md

 - python3 (tested on 3.7.0)
 - pytorch (tested on 1.0.1)
-- CUDA (tested on 9.0.176)
+- CUDA
 - tqdm
-- unzip, wget (for downloading only)
+- unzip, wget

 ## Preparation

 The code requires that you have access to the TACRED dataset (LDC license required).
 Once you have the TACRED data, please put the JSON files under the directory `tree_nn/dataset/tacred`.
 For completeness, we only include sample data files from the TACRED dataset in this repo.

-First, change the work directory and construct the bipartite graph (this step can be omitted since we have uploaded the processed file `tree_nn/dataset/pattern/type2prob.json`):
+First, construct the bipartite graph (this step can be omitted since we have uploaded the processed file `tree_nn/dataset/pattern/type2prob.json`):

 ```
 cd bipartite